kristo-aun/egd-web/docs/JMDICT.md

     pg_dump --host=localhost --port=5432 --username=jmdictdb --format=plain --blobs --verbose --no-owner --no-privileges --file="jmen.sql" --dbname=jmnew

+Drop the previous schema

+    DROP SCHEMA jmen;

+Import the schema

+    psql --host=localhost --port=5432 --username=egdrole --dbname=egd --single-transaction --file "jmen.sql"

+## Importing a JMDict with empty "gloss".
+You can translate this schema to your own language
+I'll delere all records from the table gloss, which is

+I'm using "et" suffic to identify the second schema, but you can use any string you like.

-Prepare schema for export for a second language
+Prepare the schema for a second export

-    jmnew=# ALTER SCHEMA jmen RENAME TO jmet;
+    jmnew=# ALTER SCHEMA jmen RENAME TO jmet; jmnew=# TRUNCATE jmet.gloss;

 Dump schema to an SQL file

     pg_dump --host=localhost --port=5432 --username=jmdictdb --format=plain --blobs --verbose --no-owner --no-privileges --file="jmet.sql" --dbname=jmnew

+Backup the old schema

+    ALTER SCHEMA jmet RENAME TO jmet_bak;

-### Import
+Import the new schema

-    pg_restore --host=localhost --port=5432 --username=egdrole --dbname=egd "jmen.sql" --single-transaction --verbose --exit-on-error
+    psql --host=localhost --port=5432 --username=egdrole --dbname=egd --single-transaction --file "jmet.sql"

 ## Mapping CSV records to JMDict glosses

 ## Final points

-You might want to delete all entries from gloss table.
+- If the domain model has been changed, then ORM mapping must be updated as well.
-You should keep a record of translation author, time and changes.
+- You should keep a record of translation author, time and changes.

-Comments about a particular translation have enormous value to users, but the design doesn't support adding contextual information.
+- Comments about a particular translation have enormous value to users, but the design doesn't support adding contextual information.
 Therefore, in EGD, metainfo is being kept in a dedicated table in another schema.

+### Tips

+Remove prefix from all files recursively for f in TestSR*; do mv "$f" "CL${f#TestSR}"; done

+for f in EN_*; do mv "$f" "${f#EN_}"; done